 Dunwich is perhaps best known today as a ‘British Atlantis’, a town gradually swallowed by the North Sea.
 On the north-east coast of Suffolk, it used to lie on a promontory of high, sandy cliffs, to the south of a shallow harbour.
 In the Middle Ages it was sheltered from the North Sea by a spit of land called Kingsholme, which formed a horn over the northern part of the harbour, with a small opening next to the town.
 The broader area formed a vibrant maritime community centred upon the Dunwich harbour, which was in turn an important hub for the wider East Anglian fishing and shipping industries.

-The harbour provided the inhabitants of Dunwich with some the opportunity to profit from the foreign trade and shipping traffic that visited the area.
+The harbour provided the inhabitants of Dunwich with the opportunity to profit from the foreign trade and shipping traffic that visited the area.
 Already by the late 1180s the townsmen were organized, in possession of a common chest and issuing letters collectively.
 Their claims over the harbour were given formal recognition with the grant of the town’s first royal charter.
 In 1198, after they paid off their outstanding debts of £540 to the Crown, they received a grant of liberties from King John, who also subsequently confirmed and expanded these privileges in 1215.
-Among the traditional list of rights like sac and soc, and freedom from tolls, they were also granted the rather specific right to levy distresses on unpaid debts and exclusive legal jurisdiction over the borough and its inhabitants.
+Among the traditional list of rights like sac and soc, and freedom from tolls, they were also granted the specific right to levy distresses on unpaid debts and exclusive legal jurisdiction over the borough and its inhabitants.

 Practically, this meant that the town could have a government, that it could charge tolls on merchants and fishermen who passed through the harbour, and legitimately confiscate the possessions of those who refused to pay.
 This soon set the burgesses on a collision course with the inhabitants of Blythburgh and Walberswick, two coastal settlements that lay on the north side of the harbour.
-They were the main population centres in the lordship of Blythburgh, which had belonged to the royal demesne both before and after the Conquest, before it was granted out to John, son of Robert de Chesney, in 1157 with rather extensive jurisdictional rights.
-Matters first came to a head in 1216, when some men of Dunwich went to the fishing village of Walberswick within the lordship, and burned down twelve houses, and stole an image of St John.
+These were the main population centres in the lordship of Blythburgh, which had belonged to the royal demesne both before and after the Conquest, before it was granted out in 1157 to John, son of Robert de Chesney, with rather extensive jurisdictional rights.
+Matters first came to a head in 1216, when some men of Dunwich went to Walberswick, burned down twelve houses, and stole an image of St John.

 Though nothing more was recorded for another decade or so, by the 1220s it is clear that a substantial dispute had been taking place.
-It was settled not by violence, however, but by law and arbitration.
+It was settled not by further violence, however, but by law and arbitration.
 Margery Cressy, the lady of Blythburgh in right of her husband, had sued the burgesses of Dunwich in the king’s court over the right of her tenants to have ships and fishing boats in the harbour.
-The settlement, made in 1228, fixed the tolls that should be paid by the ships of Walberswick for the use of Dunwich’s haven.
+The settlement, made in 1228, fixed the tolls that should be paid by the ships of Walberswick for the use of Dunwich’s haven, but only for the duration of Margery’s life.

-This entente does not appear to have lasted very long, as both parties looked to secure their rights.
+But this entente does not appear to have lasted very long, as both parties looked to secure their rights.
 The next year, in 1229, Margery obtained a charter exemplifying the privileges of the lordship, and particularly the right to take shipwrecked goods which washed up on the shore ‘from the south part of Eycliff by Southwold to the port of Dunwich’; it also rehearsed that the inhabitants of the lordship enjoyed freedom from tolls.
 The burgesses responded by having their own charter from John confirmed by Henry III.
 By 1231 the burgesses and the new lord of Blythburgh, Hugh Cressy, were in the royal court of Chancery fighting out their claims.